Prenuptial agreements are a somewhat controversial part of any family law practice.

 - Hire a lawyer to draft the agreement for one spouse, then have another lawyer read over the agreement for the other spouse.

-- Draft the prenup yourself, then have each spouse hire a lawyer to review the agreement.
+- Draft the prenup yourself (or, more commonly, use a template), then have each spouse hire a lawyer to review the agreement.

-For simple prenups, you can write the agreement yourself, and then have a lawyer look it over for each of you.
+For simple prenups, you can write the agreement yourself, and then have separate lawyers look over each spouse’s copy.

 Avoid “Free” Prenups